oddbird/oddleventy/content/blog/wingingit/winging-it-06.md

 - What is state?
 - State management solutions
 - What are Proxies?
-- When and How to use Proxies
+- When and How to use Proxies to manage state
-- When to avoid using Proxies
+- When to avoid using Proxiess for state management
 - Proxies in the real world

 ## Links: